NeuroTechX/ntx_slack_archive/_montreal.md

  >yannick if you have some ten20 or other gel, try putting a bit on the electrodes (including the ears) and you should see a better SNR on the Muse 2014

+4/24/2017 12:31 PM

+ **eferdinand** :

+ >We re-created this Meetup with NeuroTechMTL <http://meetu.ps/e/CKY5J/pCYJj/d>

+>

+>
+Just to keep track and to avoid confusion, future hacknights will be private only and we will send messages accordingly.